Aaron-Lamb/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is a branch system that allows programming languages to communicate with one another, automatically translating, and manipulating different elements.

 2. What is an event?
+An event is pretty self-explanatory.
+It is a one time occurence that will trigger a response from the element.

 3. What is an event listener?
+It is essentially a trigger to a trap, that is waiting for the set circumstances to occure, to initiate the event.

 4. Why would we convert a NodeList into an Array?
+It allows us to sift through and sort a set of items, and select specific items out of the array.

 5. What is a component?
+A reusable set of javascript settings used to create duplicated containers, with different content.

 ### Git Set up